ks982579/ksulldev-astro/src/pages/notes/data-science/hands-on-machine-learning.md

 		+ Model performance decays over time because things just change.
 			+ called "model rot" or "data drift".
 		+ expensive in terms of time and computing resources
-+ Do they compare new data to old data or do they actually learn patters
++ Do they compare new data to old data or do they actually learn patters?
+How do they _generalize_?
 	+ instance-based learning
+		+ System learns examples by heart and generalizes to new cases using similarity measure.
 	+ model-based learning
+		+ Build a model with examples and use the model to make _predictions_.

 The book goes over these in greater detail.